mtgrosser/l10n/README.md

 ### Active Record attribute translations

 Translated attributes provide an `<attr>_t` suffix, which maps to the column determined by the current locale.
-Actual attribute accessors are never remapped.
+There is no whatsoever "magic" remapping of actual attributes, only `<attr>_t` accessor is used for mapping to the column used by the current locale.

 ```ruby
 class Fruit < ActiveRecord::Base